-As of June 30, 2021, the Group's consolidated other current assets totaled ₱37.98 million, an increase of ₱15.18 million or 67% from its previous level on December 31, 2020 of ₱22.80 million.
-Inventories, prepaid expenses, creditable withholding taxes and Input VAT comprise majority of other current assets.
+As of June 30, 2022, the Group's consolidated other current assets totaled ₱16.51 million, a decrease of ₱4.57 million or 22% from its previous level on December 31, 2021 of ₱21.09 million.
+Prepaid expenses, creditable withholding taxes and input VAT comprise majority of other current assets.
+Decrease during the period was due to the utilization of the creditable withholding tax for the taxable quarter.